You can configure all the Incident types available to the Dispatcher and Responder users in the Incidents Setting table.

 - Form Template named 'Injury Details' which the field 'Name' in this Form Template was set as 'Dynamic Form Title'.
 Only users who are members in the group 'Medical' can view, edit and duplicate this 'Form Template'.

-When a user who is a member of the groups 'Manager', 'Patrol' and 'Medical will open a new 'Head Injury' incident, he will see both forms, and their names will be based on the 'Form Title' as defined above.
+When a user who is a member of the groups 'Manager', 'Patrol' and 'Medical opens a new 'Head Injury' incident, the user sees both forms, and their names will be based on the 'Form Title' as defined above.

-The form title in the new incident will be composed from the name of the Form Template (for example 'Injury Details') + name of the 'Dynamic Form Title' field (for example 'Name) if was defined:
+The form title in the new incident is composed of the name of the Form Template (for example 'Injury Details') + name of the 'Dynamic Form Title' field (for example 'Name), if it was defined:

-Note: If a user is a member in the groups 'Managers' and 'Patrol' he will see only 'Patrol 1' form template, if he is a member only in the 'Medical' group, he will see only 'Injury Details' form template.
+Note: A user who is a member of the groups 'Managers' and 'Patrol' only sees the 'Patrol 1' form template.
+A user who is a member of the 'Medical' group only, sees only the 'Injury Details' form template.

-After a user will fill in the field 'Name' in the 'Injury Details' template form, the form title will be change to the value of this field, in our example - David Lo:
+After a user fills in the 'Name' field in the 'Injury Details' template form, the form title changes to the value of this field, which in our example is David Lo: